itsmillertim3/perform2021/cloudmigration/content/01_lab_1/02_dynatrace_review/index.md

 ![image](../../../assets/images/lab1-deployment-status.png)

-:boom: **TECHNICAL NOTE**: Dynatrace University has a few interfaces that run before the OneAgent was installed.
+💥 **TECHNICAL NOTE**: Dynatrace University has a few interfaces that run before the OneAgent was installed.
 So some warnings are OK.

 To see how the OneAgent gets installed